 How To Choose a Domain Name

-Millions of Domain names have already been registered and finding an unregistered one relevant to what you do may be difficult and if available may be extremely expensive, ie; the domain name Software.co sold for $3,200,000. whereas a speciality name such as www.sample.lawyer would cost about £200.
+Millions of Domain names have already been registered, finding an unregistered one relevant to what you do may be difficult and if available may be extremely expensive.

-If your website is a personal extension of you and / or your craft and then a tailored extension (.me, .art) is fine otherwise it is always preferable to try to get a .com extension for your website.
+If your website is a personal extension of you, your craft or profession then a tailored extension (.me, .blog, .art, .lawyer) is fine otherwise it is always best to try to get a .com extension .

 The Golden rules are:-

 - Make it relevent to what your site does

 - Make it as short as you can

 - Never use hyphens and avoid double letters in the middle

 You cannot buy a Domain name outright, they have to be periodically renewed, fail to renew and your domain name can be sold.

 Have a good think about what name you would like and make a list as the first few will either be already taken or held by someone for resale at a high (premium) price, you're looking for something under £20 a year, unless there is a 'must have' name your willing to spend big money on.